Benhur Salimbangon

-Benhur L. Salimbangon (June 3, 1945 – December 24, 2020) was a Filipino politician.
-A member of KAMPI and the One Cebu party, Salimbangon was elected to the House of Representatives of the Philippines in 2007, representing the Fourth District of Cebu.
+Benhur Lago Salimbangon (June 3, 1945 – December 24, 2020) was a Filipino politician.
+A member of National Unity Party and the One Cebu party, Salimbangon was elected to the House of Representatives of the Philippines in 2007, representing the Fourth District of Cebu.
 He also served as Board Member of the Fourth District of Cebu for two terms from 1992 to 1998.

 He died on 24 December 2020 aged 75.